DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ## About Wabbajack and the fork

-Wabbajack allows you to install my modpack to your PC by duplicating my setup directly to your PC, including each mod, setting, output etc. If you want to learn more about Wabbajack in general, refer to Phoenix's article, [_About Wabbajack_](https://thephoenixflavour.com/wj/about-wabbajack/).
+Wabbajack allows you to install my modpack to your PC by duplicating my setup directly to your PC, including each mod, setting, output etc. If you want to better understand the general idea of Wabbajack, refer to a Reddit article [_What Wabbajack is and Why You Should Care_](https://www.reddit.com/r/skyrimmods/comments/mbfk5f/what_wabbajack_is_and_why_you_should_care/).

 If you would like to learn more general information about the fork, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).
-I would very strongly recommend to check Questions & Answers for the most popular questions asked by users of the add-on.
+I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the add-on.

 **Fork's installation size** - ~ 153 GB (your installation folder must be unique)